Mehadia: History

 antiquaries testify this fact.
 The Hercules baths also are of Roman vintage known in that period as Thermae Herculis or Ponies Herculis.
 Subsequent to the fall of the Roman Empire, the place was deserted till it was restored in recent times (after 1735) and the springs are most visited (June to September are the best months for visiting the baths).
 The Roman road from the Danube to Dacia was close to this village.
 Recent archaeological excavations have further substantiated the Roman period rule in the region.
 Many inscriptions dedicated to Hercules which testify the Hadrian reign of the Romans are seen at the baths.

+Mehadia is mentioned as the seat of a Romanian district in 1376.
+In 1788 the Battle of Mehadia took place in this area, in which Ottoman forces resulted victorius against the Habsburg monarchy.

 During the continent floods of 1910, Mehadia suffered serious loss to farms and property and several hundred people died; 600 houses were destroyed.